 The World Land Trust provides numerous ways you can help save a piece of the rainforest.
 Schools and Youth Clubs can undertake fundraising activities, and anyone can give an acre of rainforest as a gift.
-Also, recent graduates can get involved through a 6-month internship program to learn conservation skills.
+Also, recent graduates can get involved through a six-month internship program to learn conservation skills.

 The Environmental Defense Fund works on initiatives both locally and around the globe to further environmental progress through law.
 Although 54 percent of the Environmental Defense Fund’s revenue comes from donations, EDF also encourages individuals to get involved by joining its action network for updates on the latest environmental battles.
-The Web site also provides links for sending messages to members of Congress on issues ranging from saving polar bears to protecting America’s fisheries.
+The website also provides links for sending messages to members of Congress on issues ranging from saving polar bears to protecting America’s fisheries.

 Recycling for Charities is a nonprofit with the goal of ridding the environment of e-waste.
-You can give the charity your electronic items for a value that is then donated to a charity of your choice.
+You can give your electronic items for a value that is then donated to a charity of your choice.
 The organization works with an authorized system to ensure that electronics are reused, recycled or disposed of properly.